kosikond/libreelec-tailscale/README.md

-# libreelec-tailscale
+# Tailscale on LibreELEC
 Tailscale static x86_64 client binary on LibreELEC

-LibreELEC has empheremeal root read only filesystem, only /storage is persistent. systemd service file from this repo reflects that and keeps the state config in /storage/.config/tailscale
+LibreELEC has empheremeal root read only filesystem, only /storage is persistent. systemd service file from this repo reflects that and keeps the state config in /storage/.config/tailscale/state

+## TODO : Install notes